JPLMLIA/vercye_ops/docs/docs/Vercye/running.md

 Example: For 2024 state-level data, the file should be: `basedirectory/2024/groundtruth_State-2024.csv` For simulation ROI-level data, use `primary` as the aggregation name: `basedirectory/2024/groundtruth_primary-2024.csv`

-Each CSV must include:
+**CSV Structure**

 - `region`: Name matching GeoJSON folder (for `primary aggregation level`) or matching attribute table column values for custom aggregation level (Column as specified under `eval_params.aggregation_levels` in tour `config.yaml`)
 - `reported_mean_yield_kg_ha`: Mean yield in kg/ha
 If unavailable, provide `reported_production_kg` instead.
 The mean yield will then be calculated using cropmask area (note: subject to cropmask accuracy).If you do not have validation data for certain regions, simply do not include these in your CSV.
-- If your reference data contains area, it is reccomended to also include this under `reported_area` even though this is not yet used in the evaluation pipeline.
+- If your reference data contains area, it is recommended to also include this under `reported_area` even though this is not yet used in the evaluation pipeline.

 ## 5. Running the Yield Study

 Once your setup is complete:

-1. Transfer your base directory to your HPC cluster (if using one)
+1. Transfer your base directory to your HPC cluster (if using one).
-2. Verify the `sim_study_head_dir` path in `config.yaml` matches your the location you copied the directory to
+2. Adjust the `sim_study_head_dir` path in `config.yaml` to match the location you copied the directory to.
-3. Navigate to the snakemake directory: `cd vercye_ops/vercye_ops/snakemake`
+3. Navigate to the snakemake directory: `cd vercye_ops/vercye_ops/snakemake`.
+4. Open a `tmux` session or similar to start the long running job: `tmux new -s vercye`
+6. Ensure you have activated your virtual environment if applicable.
-4. Run the simulation (This will expect to use 120 CPU cores.):
+7. Run the simulation in the tmux shell (This example will expect to use 110 CPU cores as defined in the `profile` file.):
    ```bash
    snakemake --profile profiles/hpc --configfile /path/to/your/config.yaml
    ```

-5. For custom CPU core allocation, add the `-c` flag (e.g with 20 cores):
+  For custom CPU core allocation, add the `-c` flag (e.g with 20 cores) or adapt the `profiles/hpc/config.yaml` file:
    ```bash
    snakemake --profile profiles/hpc --configfile /path/to/your/config.yaml -c 20
    ```